-DCPP is currently undergoing accreditation by the CPD Standards Office (United Kingdom), Provider No. 23161.
+DCPP is officially accredited by the CPD Standards Office (United Kingdom), Provider No. 23161, valid 2026-2027.
 Each cohort awards 16 CPD hours that can be logged toward annual professional body requirements across engineering, construction, and project management.

 The CPD Standards Office (CPDSO) is the United Kingdom's leading independent CPD accreditation body.
 Their role is to verify that learning programmes meet the structural and pedagogical standards required for CPD recognition.